 HOW TO MOVE AROUND ZION CANYON NATIONAL PARK

-Due to the large number of tourists that visit Zion during most of the year, the National Park Service of the United States offers travelers free shuttles that run through the Zion National Park from March to November.
+Due to the large number of tourists that visit Zion during most of the year, the United States National Park Service offers travelers free shuttles that run through the park from March to November.

-During these months, it is forbidden to use your own vehicle to visit the canyon.
-This is the only way to stop creating more traffic on the famous road “Zion Scenic Drive”, helping to conserve this natural landscape.
-There are two bus shuttles.
+It is forbidden to visit the canyon in your own vehicle during these months.
+This is the only way to alleviate traffic on the famous “Zion Scenic Drive”, which help conserve this natural landscape.
+There are two shuttle bus lines.

 ZION CANYON SHUTTLE

-This bus line completely crosses the Zion Scenic Drive, which is the main road of the park and where most of the hiking trails start.
+This bus line runs through the entire Zion Scenic Drive, which is the main road of the park where most of the hiking trails start.
 This shuttle starts at the Zion Canyon Visitor Center.

-In total, this route makes 9 stops: Zion Canyon Visitor Center, Museum, Canyon Junction, Court of the Patriarchs, Zion Lodge, The Grotto, Weeping Rock, Big Bend and Temple of Sinawava.
-Buses run quite frequently, so you will not have to wait more than 10 minutes for the next bus to pass.
+In total, this route makes 9 stops: Zion Canyon Visitor Center, Museum, Canyon Junction, Court of the Patriarchs, Zion Lodge, The Grotto, Weeping Rock, Big Bend, and Temple of Sinawava.
+The buses run quite frequently, so you will not have to wait more than 10 minutes for the next one.

-As the Zion visitor center’s free parking lot is usually full early in the morning, the National Park Services recommends parking the car in the nearby town of Springdale, where there is more parking space.
+As the Zion visitor center’s free parking lot is usually full by early morning, the National Park Services recommends parking nearby in the town of Springdale.

-In this map you can see both the location of the Zion Canyon Shuttle stops, in green, and the Springdale Shuttle, in brown.
+In this map, you can see the Zion Canyon Shuttle stops in green and the Springdale Shuttle in brown.

 ZION NATIONAL PARK Opening hours

-Zion National Park is permanently open to the public, however, since for most of the year the only way to access is through the Shuttle system, here I leave the bus schedule of Zion National Park during 2018.
+Zion National Park is permanently open to the public, however, since the shuttle system is the only way to access the park for most of the year, here is a bus schedule for reference.

 ZION NATIONAL PARK entrance fee

-The price to enter Zion National Park is $ 35 per vehicle with a maximum of 4 occupants or $ 20 per person entered on foot for a week.
-However, if you have the America the Beautiful annual pass, you can enter Zion and all the National Parks of the United States for a single price of $ 80.
+The fee to enter Zion National Park is $35 per vehicle with a maximum of 4 occupants or $20 per person entered by foot for a week.
+However, if you have the America the Beautiful annual pass, you can enter Zion and all US National Parks (plus other federal sites) for a single price of $80.

-BEST THING TO DO IN ZION NATIONAL PARK
+BEST THINGS TO DO IN ZION NATIONAL PARK

-The beautiful Zion Canyon Scenic Drive crosses Zion National Park, so it will be the best way to get to the main points of interest, either on the free shuttle or with your own car if you visit Zion in winter.
+The beautiful Zion Canyon Scenic Drive crosses Zion National Park, so it will be the best way to get to the main points of interest, either on the free shuttle or in your own car if you visit Zion during the winter.

 THE ZION NARROWS

-Undoubtedly the most popular trekking route of Zion is The Narrows, which runs through the gorge that the Virgin River has been historically carving in the north of the canyon.
-This narrow has a length of 15.5 miles, up to 2000 feet meters deep and sometimes only 20 feet wide, making it one of the most original scenarios in Zion National Park.
+Undoubtedly, the most popular trekking route of Zion is The Narrows, which runs through the gorge that the Virgin River has been carving from the north throughout history.
+This narrow is 15.5 miles long, up to 2000 feet meters deep, and only 20 feet wide at some parts, making it one of the most original sceneries in Zion National Park.

-The route is considered of high difficulty since most of the trail passes over the Virgin River.
-It is highly recommended to visit the visitor center the day before your adventure to receive inform as regards the state of the river, as well as the possibilities of storms and flash floods that could make this route quite dangerous.
+The route is considered highly difficulty since most of the trail passes over the Virgin River.
+It is strongly recommended to visit the visitor center a day before your adventure, to receive the most updated information regarding the state of the river and possibilities of storms and flash floods that could pose danger.

-In 2015 a flash flood left 5 dead in The Narrows Zion, so it is always better to get information and not take risks.
-Also, keep in mind that not only floods are dangerous.
-The area of The Narrows is colder than the rest of the Zion National Park, so another danger that you should consider is hypothermia.
+In 2015, a flash flood in The Narrows left 5 dead.
+Therefore, it is always better to be informed and not to take risks.
+Also, keep in mind that floods are not the only danger out here.
+The immediate area of The Narrows is colder than the rest of the Zion National Park, making hypothermia another danger to consider.

-To prepare for this route we need special shoes to walk through the water, a bag where we can keep our clothes dry, as well as trekking poles so we do not lose balance on the slippery rocks of the river.
+For this route, we need water shoes to trek the wet parts, a dry bag for a change of clothes, as well as trekking poles so we do not lose balance on the slippery rocks of the river.

-The trail starts at the Temple of Sinawava bus stop, the first mile you have to walk along the Riverside Walk that is also accessible for people in wheelchairs.
-At the end of this paved route, we must continue along the river.
-In total it takes around 8 hours to complete the trail returning from the same path.
+The trail starts at the Temple of Sinawava bus stop, where you walk along the Riverside Walk for the first mile that is also accessible for people in wheelchairs.
+At the end of this paved route, we continue along the river.
+In total, it takes around 8 hours to complete the trail to the end and back.

 The Narrows is a must see in Zion National Park.
-We could not hike this trail so we will be back very soon with more time to do this and other routes we missed.
+We were not able to hike this trail due to time constraints, so we will be back very soon to do this and other routes we missed.

 THE ZION ANGELS LANDING

-The next most important hike in Zion is Angels Landing, where instead of going through the canyon we will climb an incredible stone lookout to have a 360º view of the Zion National Park.
+The next most important hike in Zion is Angels Landing, where we will climb up to an incredible stone lookout for a 360º view of the Zion National Park.

-Angels landing trail has a distance of 5.6 miles with a difference of 1640 feet that is quite hard especially if it is done during the summer.
-Approximately it will take 4 hours to complete the round trip that starts from the bus stop “The Grotto”.
+Angels Landing trail is 5.6 miles with 1640 feet of elevation change, which is considerably hard, especially if you take the hike during summer.
+It will take approximately 4 hours to complete a round trip trek that starts from “The Grotto” bus stop.

-It is considered as a high difficulty route since we will have to cross a via ferrata in the last section to the edge of the precipice, where a slip would turn into a fatal accident for sure.
-As in the previous trek, there are posters that remind that other travelers have died in Zion in Angels Landing trail.
+It is considered as a high difficulty route since we will have to climb a via ferrata in the last section to the edge of the precipice, where a slip would surely turn into a fatal accident.
+As with The Narrows, there are posters reminding hikers that others have died in Zion on the Angels Landing Trail.

-The first section, which is where you are gradually going up by a steep zigzag carved into the rock, is the most strenuous but is not dangerous.
+The first section where you gradually go up via a steep zigzag carved into the rock is the most strenuous but not dangerous.
 However, the last meters of the route to the viewpoint is not suitable for people with vertigo.
-The path continues along a narrow ridge where only one person can pass and where there is a fall of hundreds of feet on both sides of the ridge.
+The path continues along a narrow ridge where only one person can pass at once, with a fall of hundreds of feet on both sides of the ridge.

-To advance it will be essential to grab onto the chains of the handrail before the rock steps that give way to a platform where you can have the best views of Zion at your feet.
+To advance, it will be essential to grab onto the chains of the handrail before the rock steps that give way to a platform overlooking the best views of Zion.

-Although the Emerald Pools seem totally harmless, do not underestimate them.
-More people have died after falling on these routes than at Angels Landing.
-The trail is safe as long as you do not get close to the edges and do not get into the pools, since a slip from the rocks could be very dangerous.
+Although the Emerald Pools Trails seem totally harmless, never underestimate their implicit danger.
+More people have died from falling on these routes than at Angels Landing.
+The trails are safe as long as you stay away from the edges and out of the pools.
+Just remember that even a small slip on the rocks could be very dangerous.

-From the Weeping Rock bus stop we can also find other interesting trails.
-The first, Weeping Rock Trail, is also recommended to do it as a family since it only takes 30 minutes where you will reach a rock that, as the name says, “cries water”.
+From the Weeping Rock bus stop, we can also find other interesting trails, one of them being Weeping Rock Trail.
+This is also recommended for families as it only takes 30 minutes to reach its namesake attraction, a rock that “weeps water”.

-From here we can find the trailheads of two other extenuating routes not recommended for people with vertigo; Hidden Canyon Trail (3 hours round trip) and the East Rim Trail that will take us to the Observation Point (6 hours round trip).
-If you have already hiked Angels Landing these routes won’t be very original for you.
+From here, we can find the trailheads of two other extenuating routes not recommended for people with vertigo – the Hidden Canyon Trail (3 hours round trip) and the East Rim Trail that will take us to the Observation Point (6 hours round trip).
+If you have already hiked Angels Landing, these routes won’t be as intriguing for you.

 COURT OF THE PATRIARCHS

-Another thing to see in Zion Canyon is located right in the Court of Patriarchs bus stop, where we find one of the most emblematic views of the Zion National Park: the Three Patriarchs.
+Another thing to see in Zion Canyon is located right at the Court of Patriarchs bus stop, where we find one of the most emblematic views of the Zion National Park: The Three Patriarchs.

-These are three peaks called Abraham, Isaac and Jacob in honor of the patriarchs of the Hebrew Bible.
-A quick view and photograph that cannot be missed during your visit to Zion Canyon.
+These three peaks are called Abraham, Isaac, and Jacob in honor of the Hebrew biblical patriarchs – a quick view and photo stop that can’t be missed during your visit to Zion Canyon.

 CANYON OVERLOOK TRAIL

-Outside the scenic road of the Zion Canyon we can also find other things to do.
-Canyon Overlook Trail is one of the more popular trails that you can hike, and the trailhead is reachable by car all the year.
+We can also find other things to do outside the scenic road of Zion Canyon.
+Canyon Overlook Trail is one of the more popular hiking trails, and the trailhead is accessible by car year-round.

-It takes an hour round trip to get to the viewpoint of the Pine Creek Canyon overlooking Zion Canyon.
-The perspective is totally different from those found elsewhere in the park.
+It takes half an hour one way to get to the Pine Creek Canyon viewpoint that overlook Zion Canyon.
+The perspective here is totally different from those found within the park.
 The trail starts just after passing the Zion-Mount Carmel Tunnel, where we can park our car.

 Another of the most interesting things to see in Zion Canyon is The Subway.
-Maybe doesn’t sound familiar but after seeing this photo I am sure that you will be also eager to go.
+While it may not sound familiar, I am sure that you will be eager to go after seeing this photo.

-The pipeline carved into the water by the Left Fork North Creek is one of the most valuable images for any photographer visiting Zion.
+This pipeline that is carved into the water by the Left Fork North Creek is one of the most prized images for any photographer visiting Zion.

-To do this route you need a special permit issued through a lottery three months in advance here, although if you arrive late, check it out since they sometimes make a last-minute lottery if there is any spot available.
+To hike this route, you need a special permit issued here by lottery three months in advance.
+Continue checking it out nonetheless, since they do last-minute lotteries at times when spots become available.

-This route is considered difficult, although it has two variants:
+This route is considered difficult with two variants:

-- The Subway “top-down” route via Russell Gulch: The classic route starts at the Wildcat Canyon Trailhead to descend the canyon ending at the Left Fork Trailhead.
-It is a technical route where you must be experienced in canyoning and rappelling as you must check before ropes and other elements you need to carry.
-In addition, it is recommended counting on a car to pick you up at the end of the trail so they can drive you to the start point again.
+- The Subway “top-down” route via Russell Gulch: The classic route starts at the Wildcat Canyon Trailhead which descends the canyon and end at Left Fork Trailhead.
+It is a technical route for those with experience in canyoning and rappelling, as you must carry ropes and other necessary equipment.
+In addition, it is recommended to arrange a car pick up at the end of the trail to be shuttled back to the starting point.

-You will need between 6 and 10 hours to do any of the variants, so it takes a full day on this route.
-In addition, you must get information before doing this route, especially to check if possible flash floods are expected.
-Here you can find a very helpful website if you want to visit The Subway in Zion.
+You will need between 6 to 10 hours for either variant, so expect to spend a full day on this route.
+In addition, you must get relevant safety information before your journey, such as checking if flash floods are expected.
+You can find very helpful information for visiting The Subway in Zion here.

-OTHER TIPS TO VISIT THE ZION NATIONAL PARK
+OTHER TIPS for VISITing THE ZION NATIONAL PARK

-In this section, we will give you some last tips and information about Zion so you can make the most of your visit.
+In this section, we will give you some final tips and information about Zion so you can make the most of your visit.

 Here you will find a collection of things you should know before visiting Zion.